This is an alphabetical glossary of terms related to the Dockyard.

 Sample Stream Response

 An ordered set of Samples for a given Sample Category.
-E.g. all the Samples for "cpu0".
+For example, all the

 A graph rendering filter that blends neighboring samples.
-The resulting graph will have have less dramatic highs and lows (i.e. with less noise).
+The resulting graph will have have less dramatic highs and lows (with less noise).